 You can help by sewing and donating bedding to help our NICU families create a homelike atmosphere in their baby’s hospital room.

-Use 1 yard of bright, colorful cotton or flannel; finish the edge by serging around the entire piece
+- Serger: Use 1 yard of bright, colorful cotton or flannel; finish the edge by serging around the entire piece; round the corners as you serge.
+To make sure the stitching does not unravel, overlap the serging at least a couple inches.

-If you do not own a serger, finish the edge by folding the edge over less then 1/4 inch.
+- Sewing Machine: If you do not own a serger, finish the edge by folding the edge over less then 1/4 inch.
 Iron.
 Fold the edge over a second time, less than 1/4 inch.
 Iron.
 Sew around.
+NOTE: make the seam as narrow as possible so you do not lose the width of the fabric.
+If you tend to make wider seams, we recommend purchasing a couple extra inches of fabric so you can achieve at least a 35 inch width.

 Use a 22in X 30in piece of solid color fleece.
 Serge or overlay/overcast stitch around the edges to keep it from stretching.
 Here is a great video on how to do a serged edge using your sewing machine.
 That’s it!